shanuv000/vk_blog/app-summary.md

 ## Overview

 urTechy Blogs is a modern, responsive blog application built with Next.js that provides content across various categories including technology, entertainment, sports, and more.
-The application fetches content from Hygraph (formerly GraphCMS) and includes special features like live cricket scores and PWA (Progressive Web App) capabilities.
+The application fetches content from Hygraph (formerly GraphCMS) and includes special features like live cricket scores.

 ## Architecture